 This piece belongs to Friedrich Burgmüller's set of 25 Easy and Progressive Studies, one of the most widely used educational works in the repertoire.

 This is an interesting study on five-finger patterns.
 Strive for an even touch and make sure that the last note of each slur has a slight wrist lift.
 This lift may help play the second beat more lightly, giving more charm to this study.
 The tempo marking Allegro scherzando means "lively and jokingly".
 The word "leggiero" means light.
 Do not force the sound, but play from your knuckles.

 Analyze the harmony (left hand) for the A section and try to memorize its chord progression.
 Play each chord with a quick release for a crisp sound.

 The B section has the five-finger pattern on the left hand now.
 Strive for a steady pulse without slowing down.
 Again, make sure you play the last note of each slur with a quick release/lift.
 This might become easier if you think of the first note in each downbeat as part of a line.
 Therefore, your bass line outlined in mm.
 11-16 is G-sharp, A, G-sharp, A, C-sharp, D.

 Give more excitement to the ending by keeping the beat steady (without speeding up or slowing down) and gradually crescendo until the end.
 The end is marked "risoluto" (firm and decided).
 The "sforzando" will help give a dramatic effect.
-Think of the last chord as the loudest...
+Think of the last chord as the loudest point (or the largest ornament) in the entire piece....
 Sign up for a Gold membership to read the practice tips.

-It was composed during the Early Romantic period and is part of the 25 Easy and Progressive Studies by Burgmüller.
+Arabesque Op.
+100 No. 2 in A Minor, a composition by the early romantic composer Friedrich Burgmüller who was born in 1806 and died in 1874.
+It was composed during the Early Romantic period and is part of Burgmüller's 25 Easy and Progressive Studies.